memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 Query modules can be implemented using the [C API](api/c-api) provided by Memgraph.
 Such modules need to be compiled to a shared library so that they can be loaded when Memgraph starts.
-This means that you can write the procedures in any programming language which can work with C and can be compiled to the ELF shared library format (`.so`).
+This means that you can write the procedures in any programming language that can work with C and be compiled to the ELF shared library format (`.so`).

 :::warning